Kasun1Don/portfolio/README.md

 <img src="./docs/Lpnav.png" width="500"> &nbsp;

 The projects navigation layout idea changed from the wireframes as seen above because I believe it is more beneficial to show a visual preview of the project, rather than having a basic list of all the projects.
-A long list could overwhelm a potential employer, I decided that I will showcase my 4 best projects in this section.
+A long list could overwhelm a potential employer, so I decided that I will showcase my 4 best projects in this section.

-The anchor link allows the user to jump to different projects the same page rather than scrolling past each and the visuals add another layer of context before deciding which project to have a look at.
-I made the anchor link white like the main floating navigation to indicate these text are page jump links, they will also highlight in orange when hovered.
+The anchor link allows the user to jump to different projects on the same page rather than scrolling past each and the visuals add another layer of context before deciding which project to have a look at.
+I made the anchor link white like the main floating navigation to indicate these texts are page jump links, they will also be highlighted in orange when hovered.

 <img src="./docs/Lprojects.png" width="500"> &nbsp;

-Each project is highlighted with a bright background color to clearly separate each project from the other.
+Each project is highlighted with a bright background color to clearly separate each project from the next.
 This helps a user if they are scrolling to know the clear separation between the four projects.
 I also tried to match the project screenshot color to the background color for the section using color theory and changed the darkness to maintain contrast with the orange text to maintain legibility.

-The image and description for each project for arranged horizontally when view width was larger by using Flexbox.
+The image and description for each project for arranged horizontally when the view width was larger by using Flexbox.

-Unfortunately I couldn't figure out a scalable solution to alternating the sides of the project screenshot and description text, thus this component differs from the project wireframes.
+Unfortunately, I couldn't figure out a scalable solution to alternating the sides of the project screenshot and description text, thus this component differs from the project wireframes.

 <img src="./docs/Linterests.png" width="500"> &nbsp;